 What about the Drake Passage?

 To get to the Antarctic Peninsula you must first cross one of the most treacherous bodies of water on earth – the Drake Passage.
 The conditions during the crossing are unpredictable and can vary from the “Drake Shake”, with violent storm that cause huge waves of 10 mt and up (30 ft+), to the “Drake Lake”, with calms seas.
-All travellers who plan to sail across the Drake Passage should consider the possibility of seasickness.
+All travelers who plan to sail across the Drake Passage should consider the possibility of seasickness.

 Depending on the conditions, crossing the Drake Passage takes about 50 hours, longer if the sea conditions are challenging.
 If you are concerned about sea sickness and prefer to avoid sailing across, the Antarctic Fly-Cruise option provides an alternative.
 Instead of boarding a ship in South America, you board a jet there and in about 2 hours you fly over the Drake Passage in comfort, boarding the ship directly in Antarctica.

 Antarctica is like no other place on earth, and we would love to welcome you there.
 Complete this short form to receive a customized quote from our team and start planning your Antarctic fly-cruise adventure today.